tberndt5/AWS-IoT-Greengrass-Examples/README.md

 # greengrassv2
-## Example using OpcUa Client on a Raspberry Pi
+## AWS IoT Greengrass V2 components for a Raspberry Pi edge device.

+Contents of
-AWS IoT Greengrass V2 components for a Raspberry Pi edge device.
-Contents of `~/greengrassv2/` the artifacts uploaded to S3 and the recipes registered with AWS.
+`~/greengrassv2/` — the artifacts uploaded to S3 and the recipes registered with AWS.

 Device: `Test_1` · Region: `us-east-2` · Nucleus: `2.18.2`